ar-io/aos/process/README.md

   ao.send({ Target = Target, Action = "Tick" })
 end)
 .done
+default@aos-2.0.3[Inbox:0]> .monitor
 ```

-Once crated, review [ao.link](https://ao.link) to ensure the process is working as expected.
+Once created, review [ao.link](https://ao.link) to ensure the process is working as expected.
 You can also navigate to the network portal https://ar-io-network-portal-a40ee--pr167-process-tester-do-no-sajky343.web.app/#/dashboard to review the process state and epochs.

 ### Additional Tools

 - Once the process is created - you can use the [AR.IO Github Action](https://github.com/ar-io/ar-io-network-process/actions/workflows/monitor_ad_hoc.yaml) to validate the process state.
 This tests runs e2e tests against the `ar-io-sdk` and inspects invariants in the initial state.